surf3s/E5/README.md

 ##### Bug Fixes

+Version 1.3.17 (important - please update version)
+1. Fixed a huge bug with selecting items with the mouse.
+2. Fixed some issues with screen size and placement
+3. Fixed some issues with clicking outside a window
+4. Fixed an issue with how menus are displayed
+      (this may fix the bouncing that sometimes happens) (and definitely makes the menus refresh smoother)
+5. Fixed an issue with moving MacOS CFGs to Windows

+Version 1.3.16
+1. Substantial structural changes to accomodate moving the program to Google Play store

 Version 1.3.15 (October, 2023)
 1. A lot more fixes to button and font sizing throughout (though some issues remain)
 2. Warning on settings changes that restart is required.